Merchant Venturers Almshouses: History

-It was built around 1696 by the Society of Merchant Venturers for convalescent and old sailors to see out their days, often after fever or blindness during service in the ships of the Bristol slave trade.
+It was built around 1696 by the Society of Merchant Venturers for convalescent and old sailors to see out their days, often after fever or blindness during service on the ships of the Bristol slave trade.
 It is now private accommodation, apartments 1 to 10.

 They are built of Pennant stone in an early Georgian style.
 The pantile hipped roof has lateral and ridge stacks.
-There is an oculus over the central doorway, however most of the windows are 20th century replacements.
+There is an oculus over the central doorway, however most of the windows are 20th-century replacements.
 It has scroll-bracketed door canopies at irregular angles.

 The almshouses were originally built around a quadrangle however bombing and road realignment mean that it is now left with only three sides.
 It used to be accompanied by the Merchants Hall but this was destroyed in the Bristol Blitz of World War II.

 In 2014 a long lease for the almshouses was signed for £620,000.

 The plaque on the wall is a poem: